 Navigating workflows

-You can access your workflows section by navigating to Settings > Workflows in your Tidio panel:
+You can access your Workflows section by navigating to Settings > Workflows in your Tidio panel:

 Inside, you will find two main tabs: My Workflows and Templates.
 This is where you manage all your workflows in general - see a list of your added workflows, create new ones, or browse the available templates.